 About OGC - history

-Till the beginning of 2009 the biological goat farmers from the Netherlands and Belgium were spread over many processors in the Netherlands for the sales of their milk.
+Till the beginning of 2009 the organic goat farmers from the Netherlands and Belgium were spread over many processors in the Netherlands for the sales of their milk.
 There was great pressure on the price and at a certain moment there was even talk of excessive milk, therefore the price was threatening to fall.
-The association De Groene Geit took the initiative to establish a corporation for biological goat farmers.
+The association De Groene Geit took the initiative to establish a corporation for organic goat farmers.